UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 - In 1910, the first drinking water disinfection system was installed in Marseille, France.

-- Since 1960, UVC disinfection has been used more and more as commercial applications were found.
+- Since 1960, UVC disinfection has been increasingly used as commercial applications have been found.